fastapi/sqlmodel/docs/tutorial/many-to-many/create-data.md

 ## Recap

-After setting up the model link, using it with **relationship attributes** is fairly straighforward, just Python objects. ✨
+After setting up the model link, using it with **relationship attributes** is fairly straightforward, just Python objects. ✨